-4. Now it’s time to place the shark in the water, but before you do ASK kids: What do you think is going to happen?
+- Now it’s time to place the shark in the water, but before you do ask kids: What do you think is going to happen?
 Is your shark going to sink or float?

-Slowly fill the balloon with 1/3 cup of vegetable oil and tie it up (A word of warning: if you spill the oil, it makes it very difficult to tie the balloon because it gets very slippery).
+- Slowly fill the balloon with 1/3 cup of vegetable oil and tie it up (A word of warning: if you spill the oil, the balloon will get very slippery, which makes it hard to tie it).

 - Insert the balloon inside the paper roll.
 It might take some good squeezing action to sneak it in.
 Try to center it inside the roll.

 - Place your noticeably heavier shark in the water the second time.
 But wait!
 Ask the kids: Is it going to sink or float?
 Why do you think that?
 Ok, ok, don’t torture them any longer!
 Just put the shark in the water already!

 My kids like to swim with “sharks.”
 Maybe yours will be up to the challenge too.